kubernetes-sigs/kueue/keps/77-dynamically-sized-jobs/README.md

 ### Phase 2 - Aggregating Workload Slices

 In Phase 2, aggregating Workload Slices into the parent workload will be implemented.
+This doesn't represent a usable feature to end users, but it can be reviewed independently from the phase 3.

 ### Phase 3 - Scale up with Workload Slices and Scheduling Gates